yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![This is a screenshot of a docker images list example.](media/image66.png)

-7. Push the images to your ACR account with the following command
+7. Push the images to your ACR account with the following command:

     ```bash
     docker push [LOGINSERVER]/content-web